 Some SCADA systems have auditing built in, which means that getting auditing on your project is simply a matter of turning it on.
 However, many SCADA systems do not have auditing; in these cases you will need to set it up manually using databases.

 Step 3: Launch

 After successfully testing and securing your project it will be ready to go live.
 At this point it may be tempting to just launch it and walk away, but the professional HMI / SCADA project developer knows it is more prudent to move forward with caution.
 Launching a project at full scale too soon can be a costly mistake if you run into a significant problem.
-It is wise to plan a gradual roll out of your project in an effort to find and sort out any remaining issues.
+It is wise to plan a gradual rollout of your project.
+You can use other SCADA and HMI examples in an effort to find and sort out any issues that could crop up as well.
 It is also essential to follow up with those who use the project to ensure that it functions well for them.

 A rollout plan is key to a project’s successful launch.
 If the project is intended to run on multiple lines, at multiple facilities, then a possible rollout plan could be to start out on one line for a trial period.
 After that goes well the project can be extended to two lines, then four and eventually to another facility.
 At each point, run the project long enough that you feel confident it’s working properly.
 If you troubleshoot problems as they arise, then each time the project’s use is expanded, you can feel more and more confident in its stability.

 Set up a solid timeline for the project’s rollout, and let everyone know when they can expect to start using it.
 Keep in mind that there may be a learning curve, especially if your project is significantly different from what was being used before.
 It will take time for people to get accustomed to the project and how to use it.
 Give it time, be patient and don’t get frustrated if the results you are looking for are not immediate.
 Every step of developing a new HMI / SCADA project is a process, not a destination, and rolling out your project is no exception.